Stephen137/Urban-Accessibility/README.md

 We can clearly see the populous cities of (from west to east) Szczecin, Poznań, Wrocław, Gdańsk, Katowice, Łódź, Kraków and Warsaw.

 Now that we have visualized Poland let's look at things at a city level and show you how to transform such raster data into vector format and manipulate it easily with GeoPandas.
-For this, I access the administrative boundaries of Kraków in a geojson format [here](https://github.com/dchoruzy/poland-geojson/blob/master/cities/high-quality/krakow/krakow.geojson).
-This file contains the boroughs of Kraków, so first, we need to merge them into the city as a whole :
+For this, I accessed the administrative boundaries of Kraków in a geojson format from [Dariusz Choruży](https://github.com/dchoruzy).
+[This file](https://github.com/dchoruzy/poland-geojson/blob/master/cities/high-quality/krakow/krakow.geojson) contains the boroughs of Kraków, so first, we need to merge them into the city as a whole :

 ```python